-The Breville Grinder is made of stainless steel and comes in eight colors: black truffle, sea salt, royal champagne, damson blue, cranberry red, black sesame, and oyster Shell.
+The Breville Grinder is made of stainless steel and comes in eight colours: black truffle, sea salt, royal champagne, damson blue, cranberry red, black sesame, and oyster shell.
 It weighs 2.9 kg, with 21.4 x 16 x 38.9 cm as measurements.

-The Baratza Encore is made of hard plastic and comes in two colors, black or white, and weighs 3kg.
+The Baratza Encore is made of hard plastic and comes in two colours, black or white, and weighs 3kg.
 Its measurements are 12 x 35 x 16 cm.

 Bean Hoppers and Dosing

 The Breville Grinder has a bean hopper capacity of 500 grams, which is ideal for bigger batches.
 It has an easily accessible removable bean-hopper with a locking system.